BrianSo/core-chart/README.md

 however, at the time when I create this project, i didn't see much documentation of how to write a chart.js plugin.

+## Why Not Core Chart?

+1. Need to write the rendering by your own, however we provide
+2. Need more code to config a simple feature comparing to other charting library

 ## We offer you

 The library offers you the base classes to create charts and sample codes to